Last updated: March 21st, 2023

 Features: Wildflowers, Meditation Circle, spectacular ocean views.

-The out and back Tuna Canyon Trail is located near Topanga, California in the gorgeous 1250-acre Tuna Canyon Park.
+This out-and-back hike is a popular family-friendly walk near Topanga, California in the gorgeous 1250-acre Tuna Canyon Park.

-Before you leave, stop and find a moment of zen at the serene mountain top spot known as the Meditation Circle.
-There’s a rock labyrinth that was created by locals and the ocean views at this lofty spot are absolutely jaw-dropping.
+Go early and find your zen at the Meditation Circle, which is a rock labyrinth created by locals, and the ocean views are jaw-dropping.

 Escondido Falls Trail

 Length: 3.7 miles | Elevation Gain: 626 ft | Trail Guide | Easy

 The Escondido Falls Trail is one of the most popular hiking trails located near Malibu, California in Escondido Canyon Park.

 It’s an out-and-back shady trail suitable for the entire family.
 The parking lot fee is $12, so arrive early for the free street parking.